-7.1 At Orbis Education and Care we are in the advantageous position of having daily contact with other professionals who are in a position to aid us in meeting any additional learning needs which our pupils may have.
+1. At Orbis Education and Care and Priority Childcare we are in the advantageous position of having daily contact with other professionals who are in a position to aid us in meeting any additional learning needs which our pupils may have.
 Pupils have access, where such a need is identified through assessment, or accordance with their statement of special educational need to:

 - Speech and language therapy,

+- Occupational therapy

+- Psychiatry

+- Psychology

 - Behaviour specialists

-- Occupational therapy
+- Other therapies dependant on individual need

-7.2 These professionals work alongside classroom based staff, either in an advisory capacity, devising plans and programmes for staff to follow, and/or have one to one input with pupils on a regular basis.
-All
+- 2. These professionals work alongside classroom-based staff, either in an advisory capacity, devising plans and programmes for staff to follow, and/or have one to one input with pupils on a regular basis.
+All professionals who work with our pupils attend review meetings and have input to the pupils' Individual Education Plans where appropriate.

-This document relates to Article 23 (Every child with a disability has the right to live a full and decent life with dignity and independence, and to play an active part in the community.
-Governments must do all they can to provide support to disabled children.) of the UN Convention the Rights of the Child.
-This organisation is committed to safeguarding and promoting the welfare of children and young people professionals who work with our pupils attend review meetings and have input to the pupils' Individual Education Plans where appropriate.
 As a staff we also have the route to refer pupils, through MDT, to additional services which may be required such as physiotherapy, psychology, psychiatry, and behaviour management.